sumanthratna/onefact.org/pages/time.md

 ## Bonus: "Social-emotional" time.

-At the end of the day, estimate how much class time wasn't instructional, but enganging: over half the class was enjoying a funny video a teacher shared or having a non-academic conversation.
+At the end of the day, estimate how much class time wasn't instructional, but engaging: over half the class was enjoying a funny video a teacher shared or having a non-academic conversation.
 Send us that number, too!

 We don't save your contact info or any personal data.